Who can get EI benefits?

 Sometimes it can be shorter.
 For example, if you had another EI claim that started in that 52-week period, your qualifying period only goes back to the start of that claim.

 Your insurable hours are the total number of eligible hours you worked in your qualifying period.
-To qualify for EI, you need a certain number of insurable hours.
+To get EI, you need a certain number of insurable hours.

 If you give false or misleading information, Service Canada usually makes a note of this in your file.
 This is called a “violation”.

-If you have a violation in your file in the last 5 years, you might need more insurable hours to qualify for EI.
+If you have a violation in your file in the last 5 years, you might need more insurable hours to get EI.

 It can be hard to figure out the exact number of hours you worked during your qualifying period.
 Even if you think you might not have enough insurable hours, you should still apply.